Nathan Pusey: Educational career

 Pusey's first teaching post after he graduated was at Riverdale Country School.
+He then taught at Lawrence College as a tutor from 1935 to 1938, as an assistant professor of history and literature at Scripps College from 1938 to 1940, and as an associate professor of classics at Wesleyan University from 1940 to 1944.

-He then taught at Lawrence College, Scripps College, and Wesleyan University.
-He served as president of Lawrence College (1944–1953), and later as the 24th president of Harvard University (1953–1971).
+He served as president of Lawrence College (1944–1953) and later as the 24th president of Harvard University (1953–1971).

+Pusey vigorously opposed McCarthyism in the 1950s and supported the US Civil Rights Movement in the 1960s.
+His clashes with Joseph McCarthy were especially significant because Pusey's position at Lawrence College placed him in the senator's hometown (Appleton, Wisconsin) and amid the political power base of the then-conservative Fox Valley.
+As president of the college, Pusey held the community's respect, and his vocal criticisms of McCarthy resounded loudly in the area.

 During his presidency of Harvard, Pusey overhauled the admissions process, which had been biased heavily in favor of the alumni of New England–based boarding schools, and began admitting public school graduates based on scores obtained on standardized tests such as the SAT.
 This was highly controversial with the school's alumni population but set the stage for diversifying the student body and faculty.